buhrmi/buhrmi/README.md

 # Hi I'm buhrmi

 Once upon a time I wanted to become the world's greatest tearout dubstep DJ.
 But then I settled for web developer.
+Oh, and I'm also CEO and representative directory of the [Shitty Investments Group](https://www.shitcoinswap.com/about).

 ## Current projects